Hearing aids: All about your quality of life

 Dame Lois’ work at the pharmacy, a five-day a week job, was her catalyst to have a hearing test.

 “My son tells me that I hear fine when a person is directly in front of me.
-I suppose I focus better on what is being said, or could be lip reading, but I definitely need to concentrate.
+I suppose I focus better on what is being said or I could be lip-reading, but I definitely need to concentrate.
 I have difficulty hearing people clearly from the side or behind.